How did Hushville start?

 How big is Hushville?

-We are one of the larger villages on playa, our population is usually around 300 people.
-Now don’t let that scare you off, we truly work really hard to ensure everyone feels a sense of place and feels a part of our village, every year we have tons of new campers.
-Our layout is such that we give it a sense of community with a central meeting place (Called ‘Town Round”) and internal streets that allow you to wander around and meet your fellow neighbors.
-And did I mention ‘events’…Hushvillians are very social people and we always have things going on so check out our events calendar to see what you can participate in or better yet host an event!!!
+Our population is usually over 100 people.
+Don’t let that scare you off.
+We work really hard to ensure everyone feels a sense of place and feels a part of our village.
+Every year we have tons of new campers!
+We plan our layout with community in mind: We have a central meeting place (called ‘Town Round”) and internal streets that allow you to wander around and meet your fellow neighbors.
+And did I mention ‘events’…Hushvillians are very social people and we always have things going on so check out our events calendar to see what you can participate in or better yet host an event!